Parallel-NetCDF/PnetCDF/sneak_peek.md

     burst buffers for each user write request.

 * New Limitations
-  + Due to a bug in HDF5 1.10.2 that fails zero-length write requests in the collective mode, PnetCDF is not able to support such requests when NetCDF-4 feature is enabled.
+  + Due to a bug in HDF5 1.10.2 that fails zero-length write requests to record variables in the collective mode, PnetCDF is not able to support such requests when NetCDF-4 feature is enabled.
+New HDF5 releases are expected to contain the fix.

 * Update configure options
   + Enable NetCDF-4 support.